 A wholesaler is only as good as the deal he can present.
 This means finding motivated sellers who are willing to sell a property for less than current market value for any reason.

-Three ways wholesalers can find motivated sellers in Orlando include targeting very specific avenues, casting a wide net or something in between.
+Three ways wholesalers can find motivated sellers in Bradenton include targeting very specific avenues, casting a wide net or something in between.
 Regardless of the method, it is important to find properties with the potential for an investor to make a solid profit.
 Here are three ways to find motivated sellers.

 Public records are filled with useful information that wholesalers love.
 One very good public resource is the county tax assessor’s office.
 Look for properties where owners are delinquent on taxes.
 The county often holds tax lien auctions and has other records.
 It’s worth a drive to the assessor’s office to understand how the information is funneled through the system so you can best use your time.
 Those who are delinquent on property taxes may have other financial issues and be willing to negotiate a sale.